Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Companies hate liability because it’s expensive.
 Making a false claim about the longevity of their product puts them at risk when it comes to fulfilling warranties.
 If they are willing to put their money where their mouth is, then you ought to trust that.

-A solar system with high voltage DC architecture (like a string system) has components that are warranted from 5 – 10 years with the occasional central inverter warranted up to 15 years.
+A central inverter solar system has components that are warranted from 5 – 10 years with the occasional central inverter warranted up to 15 years.

 A solar system with AC architecture (like a microinverter system) has components that are warranted for up to 25 years.